-A common question many people in Medicare have is: does Medicare cover dental?
+A common question many people who receive Medicare have is: does Medicare cover dental care services?
 Dental care becomes even more important as you age as you become more prone to dental issues and diseases.
 Many Americans lose their dental insurance when they lose their employer benefits upon retirement.
 Read on to find out if Medicare covers dental and how you can get covered.

 Good oral hygiene and regular dental care are critical to helping prevent complications with your overall oral health as you age.
 In particular, as you grow older your teeth and gums become less sensitive and you may not notice a problem until it is too late.